iKenndac/new-blog/content/posts/2023-01-04-identity-crisis.md

 Over the following days I recounted my three weeks of solitude, sharing the joys of the bike rides and the darkness of the bad days, trying my best to make the jumble of thoughts somewhat coherent.
 This process started to help them arrange themselves better in my mind, and ever so slowly, a way out started to form.

 A couple of days before our return to Sweden, we came down from the mountains for a day trip to Monaco to eat a horrendously fancy lunch and people-watch rich folk (it's fun — try it some time!).
-The novelty of an (admittedly delicious) €80 fish lunch while watching impossibly well-dressed socialites abandon their Ferraris in the street, safe in the knowledge a valet would appear out of nowhere to deal with it obviously set my mind free, because on the drive home my wife and I had one of those conversations that end up defining your course through life.
+The novelty of an (admittedly delicious) €80 fish lunch while watching impossibly well-dressed socialites abandon their Ferraris in the street, safe in the knowledge a valet would appear out of nowhere to deal with them obviously set my mind free, because on the drive home my wife and I had one of those conversations that end up defining the trajectory of your life.

 The road slowly ascended up into the mountains, clinging to the side of a large riverbed.
 At other times of the year, the banks swell with snowmelt cascading down towards the Mediterranean ocean.
 Today, a tiny trickle is barely visible.
 The river, the road, and my car are enveloped by cliffs hundreds of metres high on either side, swallowing the light from the sunset and leaving just greyscale everywhere the car's headlights can't reach.
 As civilisation dwindles, my way out has become clear: